Coronavirus Outbreak Latest Information

 Airport Taxi

-These guys are the only taxi service that operate out of the airport.
+The only taxi service that operate out of the airport.
 They have a service counter located just outside of the arrivals hall (when you exit arrivals turn right).
 Let the attendant know where you’re going, pay the fare and proceed to the taxi with the receipt.
 The rates are fixed and this option usually works out to be the cheapest.

 Top Tip: